ScottMcGready/the-conference-bible/types_of_conference.md

 # Types of conference

 Considering which type of conference you want to run and what format early helps planning immensely.
-While it's not impossible to run a free for all style conference, both in terms of speaker types *and* format, it can exponentially increase the difficulty when combining multiple in order to run it well.
+While it's not impossible to run a free for all style conference, both in terms of [speaker types](#speaker-cohort) *and* [format](#format), it can exponentially increase the difficulty when combining multiple in order to run it efficiently.

 ## Format